umbraco/UmbracoDocs/Fundamentals/Setup/Upgrading/umbraco10-breaking-changes.md

 ## v10 SQLite support + distributed locking abstractions

-- Removed support for Microsoft SQL Server Compact (SQL CE)
+- Removed support for Microsoft SQL Server Compact (SQL CE).

 - Removed ReadLock & WriteLock methods from _ISqlSyntaxProvider_ interface, please instead make use of - _IDistributedLockingMechanism_ (or IScope which delegates to _IDistributedLockingMechanism_).